-The Life Changes Trust was set up in April 2013 with a ten year £50 million endowment from the Big Lottery Fund.
+The Life Changes Trust was set up in April 2013 with a ten year £50 million endowment from the Big Lottery Fund (now The National Lottery Community Fund).

 The Trust was established to manage this endowment and invest in initiatives which shared our mission to transform the lives of people affected by dementia and care experienced young people across Scotland.